cheap-glitch/mi-cron/README.md

 // }
 ```

-#### parseCron.nextDate(exp: string | CronSchedule, from: Date = new Date.now()): Date
+### parseCron.nextDate(exp: string | CronSchedule, from: Date = new Date.now()): Date
-Take a cron schedule or an expression and returns the next date that matches the
+Takes a cron schedule  or expression and returns the next  date that matches the
 schedule, or  `undefined` if the expression  is invalid.
 If given  a datetime as
-the  second argument,  it  will start  the computation  from  this date  forward
+the second argument, it will start  the computation from this time (otherwise it
-(otherwise it will use the current datetime at the moment it's called).
+will use the current datetime at the moment it's called).

-Examples:
 ```javascript
 const { parseCron } = require('mi-cron');